-Willow Brook Farms really starts with Colonel James W. Fuller, the man who had the vision to assemble a number of farms in the Catasauqua area, eventually ending up with close to 1500 acres, where he eventually resided.
-As the President of the Allentown Portland Cement Company and other industrial concerns, he pursued many dreams.
-One of his dreams at the time was to have some of the finest horse stock in the country.
+Willow Brook Farms really starts with Colonel James W. Fuller, the man who had the vision to assemble a number of farms in the Catasauqua area, eventually ending up with close to 1800 acres, where he eventually resided.
+As the President of the Fuller Company and other industrial concerns, he pursued many dreams.
+One of his dreams at the time was to have some of the finest horses in the country.
 He also at one time, just before his untimely death, purchased the largest Percheron in the world from Belgium.
 However, the real history of Willow Brook, its rich horse history and the breadth and depth of its breeding program is totally owed to C. Thomas Fuller.

 1930 Newspaper Photo of Belgium Horse.